Worteks/bbb-ansible/README.md

  * Debian Buster for everything else (ubuntu might work, though untested so far)

 The rest depends on your context.

-Note: this is still a work in progress.
-Feel free to file an issue on GitHub, if there's anything you need help fixing.

 ### Standalone BBB